ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

  import B hiding (b)

  foo = (A.x, B.b)

+The extension enables using qualified names that are unambiguous:

 - ``A.x`` isn't in scope by the usual rules, and ``A`` is not imported qualified and it is not a renamed module, so we can try adding an extra import ``import qualified A(x)``.
 - Similary for ``B.b``, even though ``b`` is hidden at the top level, we can try adding an extra import ``import qualified B(b)``.